RMT Posture Correction: Stand Tall for Better Health

 Pregnant women commonly experience posture issues from the added weight and shift in their center of gravity.

-Manual labourers performing repetitive motions or heavy lifting are susceptible to muscle imbalances contributing to bad posture.
+Manual labourers performing repetitive motions or heavy lifting are susceptible to muscle imbalances that contribute to poor posture.

-But one that almost anyone will be able to relate to is anyone who spends excessive time looking down at phones, tablets, or other digital devices can develop a "text neck" or forward head posture.
+But one that almost anyone can relate to is that spending excessive time looking down at phones, tablets, or other digital devices can lead to a "text neck" or forward head posture.
 I think we are all guilty of doing this one!

-So far, you can start to recognize that whether eating, driving, working, or studying, we often sit incorrectly for extended periods.
+So far, you can start to recognize that, whether we are eating, driving, working, or studying, we often sit incorrectly for extended periods.
 This can reshape muscles, causing imbalances that maintain poor posture.

 Regular movement, ergonomic furniture, and posture-correcting exercises can help maintain a healthy posture and prevent related discomfort.